awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/scaling/test_hpa.md

 ### Scaling our Application and Cluster

 {{% notice note %}}
-Before starting the stress test, think what should be the expected outcome.
-Use **kube-ops-view** to verify that the changes you were expecting will happen over time.
+Before starting the stress test, predict what would be the expected outcome.
+Use **kube-ops-view** to verify that the changes you were expecting to happen, do in fact happen over time.
 {{% /notice %}}
 {{%expand "Show me how to get kube-ops-view url" %}}
 Execute the following command on Cloud9 terminal